 We wish her a great start at her new work place and wish her a plenty of success in her research and teaching.

-The degree programme with its overhauled curriculum is now embedded in the new Global Society framework of the School of Social Sciences and Humanities.
-The framework brings together several Master's Degree programmes of which some have accepted students for the very first time.
+The degree program with its revised curriculum is now embedded in the new Global Society framework of the School of Social Sciences and Humanities.
+The framework brings together several Master's degree programs, of which some have accepted students for the very first time.

 Welcome to TAPRI and UTA!
-We are looking forward to meet and get to know you and we hope you enjoy your studies at our institute!
+We are looking forward to meeting and getting to know you and we hope you enjoy your studies at our institute!